Intercultural Communication and European Studies

 Information and application

-The study programme starts on the 14th of October in 2019.
+In 2019, the study programme starts on the 14th of October.

 If you have any questions about applying for a place on the ICEUS programme, please contact: